GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 Overall, our team successfully achieved the initial objectives and the project is well done to be given to the owner.

-1. Design and build a functional pet shop website with questionnaire
+1. Design and build a functional pet shop website with interviews

 Absolutely, running a survey is a quick and relatively easy way to get data about users.
 We made a questionnaire and get valuable resutls (you can find them [here](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md#the-answers)), which is essential and important reference of our ground when we make any plans.